Skip to main content Scroll Top

 Important Note

-Timberleaf doesn’t install or service tow vehicle equipment.
-Work with your mechanic to ensure your vehicle is fully equipped and safe to tow.
+Timberleaf does not install or service tow-vehicle equipment.
+Please work with your trusted hitch shop or mechanic to ensure your vehicle is fully equipped and safe to tow.

 Privacy Preferences